stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Divine/index.md

 You conjure spectral wings from your back.
 While the wings are present, you have a flying speed equal to your speed.
 The wings last until you’re incapacitated, you die, or you dismiss them using 1 Action.

 The divine affinity that you chose determines the appearance of the wings.
-For exampley, eagle wings for good or law, bat wings for evil or chaos and dragonfly wings for neutrality.
+For example, eagle wings for good or law, bat wings for evil or chaos and dragonfly wings for neutrality.

 ### Unearthly Recovery